 Fingal CC have provided a GIS shapefile of watercourses within the County as shown in Figure 2.2.
 The dataset has been compared to EPA watercourse and OPW FSU data and the Fingal CC information has been found to be consistent and more comprehensive than both.
+However, it is acknowledged that the Fingal CC watercourse dataset is not intended to be exhaustive and does not capture all open waterbodies within the County as there are minor streams and ditches which will not have been captured / included.
+The mapped watercourses do capture all watercourses with sufficient catchments to be included on Flood Zone datasets (refer to Section 4.2) and as such omission of minor watercourses from the mapped dataset is not a material consideration in terms of establishing Flood Zones.

-Figure 2.2: Map of Watercourses in Fingal
+Figure 2.2: Map of Fingal County Council Watercourses Data